-It’s our personal experience, having lived in Hong Kong and traveled extensively throughout China, that Chinese people make hot pot at home by placing a large bowl on a portable, electric induction cooktop at the center of their dining table.
+It’s our personal experience, having lived in Hong Kong and traveled extensively throughout China, that hot pot is made at home by placing a large bowl on a portable, electric induction cooktop at the center of the dining table.
 It’s as simple as that.

-Whether you then eat it with metal or wood chopsticks, use spoons and strainers and/or have little bowls for individual dipping sauces is all optional.
+Whether you then eat it with metal or wood chopsticks, use spoons and strainers, or have little bowls for individual dipping sauces is all optional.
 There are several small electric, all-in-one hot pot/shabu-shabu appliances available for purchase online in America.
 However, we bought:

 - a portable induction cooktop